nathanmac/nathanmac.github.io/_posts/2015-09-05-kibana-on-laravel-homestead.markdown

 ---

 Kibana 4 is an analytics and visualization platform that builds on Elasticsearch to give you a better understanding of your data.
-Here we cover how to quickly and easily get Kibana up and running on you're Laravel Homestead environment.
+Here we cover how to quickly and easily get Kibana up and running on your Laravel Homestead environment.

 ![Kibana Screenshot](/assets/images/posts/kibana.png)